 The continuation of effective public and occupational radiological protection is a primary consideration in the process of strategy selection.
-In this regard, there is potential to take advantage of the natural decay of radionuclides over time, and the consequent reduction of radionuclide inventory and dose-rate.
-By waiting for sufficient radioactive decay, decommissioning operations may be carried out safely without resorting to remote handling equipment, robotic devices, etc, and volumes of radioactive waste may be reduced.
+In this regard, there is potential for taking advantage of the natural decay of radionuclides over time, and the consequent reduction of radionuclide inventory and dose-rate.
+By waiting for sufficient radioactive decay, decommissioning operations may be carried out safely without resort to remote handling equipment, robotic devices, etc, and volumes of radioactive waste may be reduced.
 However, this advantage applies only to situations where the main radionuclides are short-lived, such as 60Co, which has a half-life of about 5 years.
-On the other hand, in the case of actinides, deferral may be detrimental from a radiological point of view because of an ingrowth of Am-241 from the decay of Pu-241.
+On the other hand, in the case of actinides, it has to be taken into account that deferral may be detrimental from a radiological point of view because of an in-growth of Am-241 from the decay of Pu-241.